 We hate to say it, but some influencers take advantage of free treatments.
 Therefore, it’s important to clearly lay out your expectations of the partnership to the influencer you are working with beforehand.
 Create a contract that clearly states how many videos, posts, and Instagram stories you’re expecting from them.
 Be specific about tagging and mentioning your practice, the treatment, and driving consumers to your website to learn more or book an appointment.

 As an aesthetic practice owner, optimize when and how to properly utilize the influencer partnership.
 For example, do not offer free laser hair removal services to an influencer if these treatments already have you booked until summer.
 Go for what’s new, what’s trending, or even more important – what you need to drive awareness of and push for your practice.

-Pro Tip: As microneedling is a hot commodity right now, influencers are grasping at straws trying to get themselves aligned with Vivace RF treatments.
-One of the best ways to reach multiple audiences through your influencer is by having them share the most exciting features of the Vivace RF Microneedling device; its no downtime, zero pain options.
+Pro Tip: As microneedling is a hot commodity right now, influencers are grasping at straws trying to get themselves aligned with RF Microneedling treatments.
+One of the best ways to reach multiple audiences through your influencer is by having them share the most exciting features of your RF Microneedling device; its no downtime, zero pain options.
 Going LIVE during treatment is ideal as well, for real-time feedback on what the treatment looks like, feels like and more importantly – how one could expect to look one hour, one day and even one week afterwards.

 Can you grow a successful practice without the help of an influencer?
 Of course.
 But try one out to see how it sets you apart, drives interest and gets patients through the door.